mtlynch/mtlynch.io/content/retrospectives/2023/02/index.md

 - Launched [TinyPilot Voyager 2a](https://tinypilotkvm.com/product/tinypilot-voyager2a)
 - Published my [fifth annual retrospective](/solo-developer-year-5/)
+- Canceled my 3PL vendor contract

 ### Lessons learned

 - Figure out how your 3PL will handle non-standard orders.
 - Keep interfaces between your eCommerce platform and your 3PL's order management system.
   - In my case, there were easy changes to TinyPilot's internal process I overlooked, but they would have simplified our 3PL integration.
-- Don't transition to a 3PL all at once.
+- Don't transition to a new 3PL all at once.
   - Start with a low-volume or low-cost product so you can work out the kinks before moving onto something higher risk.

 ### Goals for next month